gabeh33/HeapCorruptionVisualizer/README.md

 ## Overview

-This section will detail some prerequisites, my goals with the project, motivation, and high-level implementation details.
+This section will detail some prerequisites, goals, motivation, high-level implementation details, and some testing.
 If you would like to try the tool for youself, skip to the [Getting Started](#getting-started) section.

 ### Prerequisites